 Actions speak louder than words when it comes to assisting a new mum.
 So when you visit, offer to do the dishes for her or ask her if she has any laundry that you could hang out.
-If by some miracle, she’s got those sorted – see if there’s washing you can fold, or at the very least sweep her kitchen floor.
-Practical support is the best kind of support for a mum who has just had a baby and is trying to navigate this whole Mum gig.
+If by some miracle, she’s got those sorted – see if she’d be happy for you to watch bub while she has a long, hot shower, or at the very least, sweep her kitchen floor.
+Practical support is the best kind of support for a mum who has just had a baby and is trying to navigate this whole gig.

 4. Keep it short and sweet

 Most new mothers are running more on adrenaline than they are on sleep, as they adjust to their new life.
 Prolonged visits are not a good idea and can be overwhelming for a new mother.
-Keep visits on the short side – unless otherwise indicated by the new Mama.
+Keep visits on the short side – unless otherwise indicated by her.

 5. Stay away if you are sick, or have been sick recently

 One of the worst things that visitors can pass onto newborn babies is a sickness.
 So, even if you have been ill in the last few days but feel fine now, it’s best to stay away for at least a week.
 Definitely DO NOT visit while you are still sick.